ByteVerse

 Zapier AgentsNo-code business automationHuge app ecosystem and approvalsCan get expensive at scale

-Relevance AIGTM and sales agentsMulti-agent workforces for business playbooksBetter for serious teams than casual users
+Relevance AIGTM and sales agent workforcesStructured business playbooks and agent teamsBetter for serious workflow owners than casual users

-n8nTechnical teamsSelf-hosting, code, APIs, flexible logicNot beginner friendly
+n8nTechnical teamsSelf-hosting, APIs, code, flexible logicNot beginner friendly

 1. Zapier Agents - Best Overall for No-Code Business Automation